dchen68-debug/SQL_Portfolio/README.md

 # SQL_Portfolio

 What it is:
   Synthetic P&C insurance dataset, self-built to practice CTEs/window functions and real world case studies.
-Dataset is included in sql_practice_seed_data.sql.Practice is split up into these modules:
+Dataset is included in sql_practice_seed_data.sql.
+Practice is split up into these modules:

   - Module 1 — Multi-CTE Fluency
   - Module 2 — Window Function Fundamentals